GSA/fpki-guides/_announcements/01_apple_common_removal.md

 - [Additional Resources](#additional-resources)

 ## How Does This Work?
-Today, Apple distributes hundreds of trusted root CA certificates, including COMMON, in the default operating system Trust Store for iOS, macOS, and tvOS.
+Today, Apple distributes over two hundred trusted root CA certificates, including COMMON, in the default operating system Trust Store for iOS, macOS, and tvOS.
 Apple's Trust Stores contain three categories of certificates:
- - **Trusted certificates** establish a chain of trust that verifies other certificates signed by the trusted roots—for example, to establish a secure connection to a web server.
+ - **Trusted certificates** establish a chain of trust that verifies other certificates signed by the trusted roots — for example, to establish a secure connection to a web server.
  - **Always Ask** certificates are untrusted but not blocked.
 When one of these certificates is used, you'll be prompted to choose whether or not to trust it.
- - **Blocked** certificates are believed to be compromised and will never be trusted.
+ - **Blocked** certificates that are believed to be compromised and will never be trusted.

 COMMON is preinstalled in the following Apple Operating System Trust Stores: